dorjeduck/minbpe.mojo/README.md

 ## Implementation

-Due to differences in language capabilities, the architecture of the application has been modified to fit the constraints and features of Mojo.
+Due to differences in language capabilities, the architecture of this port has been modified to fit the constraints and features of Mojo.
 While the architecture is different, the core functionalities and behaviors of the application remain the same as in the original.

 ## Available Tokenizer